slatedocs/slate/source/includes/_feature-deriving.md

 #### char_length
-Returns a numeric column containing the text length of each value.
+Returns a numeric variable containing the text length of each value.
 Only applicable on text variables.

 ```json